Anoringa/Anoringa/README.md

 -  ##### 💾 Database

     This project uses MongoDB as a database.
 When you run the program, the ODM [Mongoose](https://mongoosejs.com/) will create the colleactions inner the database.
-That collections will be named:
+That collections will be named posts,users and comments.
-    - posts
-    - users
-    - comments.

 ## Using Docker
 -  ##### ⬇ Download